By Jeannette Beranger

 In Search of Pineywoods Cattle and Gulf Coast Sheep

 The following day began with meeting Billy Frank Brown of Poplarville, MS. He and his son Jess maintain one of the largest herds of Pineywoods cattle and a large flock of Gulf Coast sheep.
-The Brown family has a long history with these breeds on their historic farm that still retains structures dating back to the 1860s.
+The Brown family has a long history with these breeds on their historic farm that still retains

 The first step in the investigation was to visit several farms close to the Brown farm that keep cattle and sheep.
 ALBC is particularly interested in documenting the phenotype and status of sheep and cattle from the old lines including the Dedeaux line of Pineywoods since there are just a handful of them left in existence.
 Following the visits to surrounding farms, the day continued by documenting animals belonging to the Brown family.
 Their animals represent several rare lines found in both breeds and are vital to the overall genetic diversity of the breeds.
 Many of the cattle needed to be described for the studbook, so we photographed and documented as many as possible that afternoon.